Stolz/Assets/API.md

 Enable assets pipeline (concatenation and minification).

-If you set an integer value greather than 1 it will be used as a timestamp that will be added to the pipelined assets name.
+If you set an integer value greater than 1 it will be used as a timestamp that will be added to the pipelined assets name.
+If you set it to -1, the pipelined assets name will be generated using filemtime() for each asset.

 * Visibility: **protected**